sabirhusseinbalal/python-media-processing/09_video_frame_dataset_generator/README.md

 # Video Frame Dataset Generator

 ## Description
-Extracts frames from a video file and saves them as images automatically.
+Extracts frames from video files and saves them as images automatically for dataset creation.

 This project reads a video, captures frames at intervals, and stores them in a separate output folder.
 It helps create image datasets from videos for learning, analysis, and machine learning projects.